MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0095-tablefieldsaccessmustnotdegrade.md

 Table field access cannot be reduced.

 ## Description
-Table field access cannot be reduced because this will break dependant extensions.
+Table field access cannot be reduced because this will break dependent extensions.
 You can only change the current access to a higher accessibility level.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)